P-lartey/PP-s-ArtGalary/README.md

 # PP-s-ArtGalary
-I website for my artworks
+A website for my artworks